lloydsargent/Raspberry-Pico2-Qemu/README.md

-*** **IN PROGRESS** ***

 # Raspberry-Pico2-Qemu
 This is a Raspberry Pico2 Qemu.

-# What to Expect
+## What to Expect

 Basically, it acts a lot like the Raspberry Pi RP2350 which is the Arm Cortex-M33 and is based off the Cortex-M33 that is part the QEMU base code.
 The real change in this is that it uses the memory sizes for the Pico-2.

-# BIG WARNING
+> ⚠️ **You have been warned**  I really don't know the insides of the Qemu architecture.
+>
+> That is not me being modest, it really is a big hack.
+>
+> So if it fails, good luck, I can guarantee I do not know how to fix it.
+>

-I really don't know the insides of the Qemu architecture.
-It really is a big hack.
-So if it fails, good luck, I can guarantee I do not know how to fix it.
-That said, I've been using it for about four months and have yet to have it crash on me.
-That doesn't mean it works, just that I haven't hit an edge case where it fails.
+> That said, I've been using it for about four months and have yet to crash it.
+If it breaks, pull the plug, count to ten, then plug it back in.
+That is the best support you will get.

-# What to expect
+## What to expect

 It will work until it fails.
+Again, that's not me being snarky, that's me being ignorant about the guts of Qemu.
+If someone who knows how Qemu works, feel free to send me the mods to make it better.
+I guarantee I will have absolutely no idea what you did, but will be impressed.

-# Okay, I've read all the warnings and don't care.
-How do I build it
+## Okay, I've read all the warnings and don't care.
+How do I build it.

 This assumes you are using the command line.
-There is no other instruction.
+There are no other instructions.
+Not even an executable.
+Honestly, it's not that difficult (not as difficult as hacking Qemu which, did I mention it, I really don't understand).
+It's only seven steps.
+Easy peasy.

+> BTW, this all depends on you making sure you followed Qemu's dependencies which I'm not goint to repeat here, because they do a **much** better job)

 * Step 1